 Meghan Cary didn’t mean to be a musician.
 But when her fiancé unexpectedly died, she picked up his guitar, figured out how to play it, and wrote her debut record, earning her Billboard Magazine’s esteemed Critic’s Choice Award.
 “I wrote my grief into music and sang my way out of the abyss.I keep making music to help others connect with their own stories and find their joy.”

 Her latest album, SING LOUDER, debuted in the top 10 on the US/International Folk DJ Chart, and John Platt of WFUV extols, "These times require songs of compassion and commitment.
 Meghan has several which inspire us to reach our higher selves, and she sings them with such infectious joy you can’t resist joining in."

-With masterful storytelling and award-winning songs, Cary engages audiences on a powerfully personal level, inviting them in and leading them through an experience that has been called healing, inspiring and outrageously joyful.
+With masterful storytelling and award-winning songs, Cary creates a live music experience that is healing, inspiring, and outrageously joyful.
 Her message of unity and the power of raising our voices together infuses every show, and her song, “Sing Louder”, has become an anthem for the music-loving community.

 “You'll laugh, you'll cry, you'll beg for more.”

 -News and Observer Critic's Picks

 Cary is a frequent performer at Philadelphia Folk Festival as well as Falcon Ridge, Spring Gulch, Huntington and DelMarVa Folk Festivals.
 Her smoky voice, emotional singing, and vulnerable writing garner favorable comparisons to Melissa Etheridge, Brandi Carlisle, and even Bruce Springsteen.